36 Drought-tolerant Plants with Names and Pictures

 String of Rubies Plant also called String of Pickles, Little Pickles or Ruby Necklace bears reddish-purple stems and bean-shaped, succulent leaves which turn a bright ruby red when the plant is grown under bright sunshine.

-The odd shaped leaves in String of Pickles Plant are an adaptation to drought conditions in its natural environment.
+The odd shaped leaves on String of Pickles Plant are an adaptation to drought conditions in its natural environment.

-Othonna capensis grows best in very bright light, average warmth and moderately moist, fertile, succulents soil.
-Learn more on how to grow and care for String of Rubies Plant.
+Othonna capensis grows best in very bright light with at least 6 hours of sunlight, warmth of 20-270C, humidity of 50-55% and moderately moist, fertile, well-drained soil coupled with two feedings during the growing season.
+Learn how to grow and care for String of Rubies Plant.

-Gasteria Plants thrive in bright light with some direct sunlight, average warmth and moderately moist, fertile, succulents soil.
-Learn more on how to grow and care for Gasteria Plants.
+Gasteria pillansii thrives in bright light with 6-8 hours of sunlight, warmth of 18-290C, humidity of 50-55% and moderately moist, rich, well-drained soil coupled with monthly feeding in spring and summer.
+Learn more on how to grow and care for Gasteria pillansii.

-The succulent leaves in Pork and Beans Plant and its relative Sedum pachyphyllum store a lot of water which enables the plant to thrive even under drought conditions.
+Barberton Groundsel also called Succulent Bush Senecio or Barberton Senecio is a perennial plant and is densely packed with lime-green, finger-like, succulent leaves on fleshy stems.
+The succulent leaves store a lot of water which enables the plant to thrive even under drought conditions.

 22. Moonstones Plant (Pachyphytum oviferum)